Last updated November 17th, 2023.

 Trading Stocks in Asia with an Offshore Broker

-However, using your American or European account to buy and sell stocks in Asia isn’t an ideal method of investment at all.
+However, when it comes to buy and sell stocks in Asia, using your American or European account to do so isn’t an ideal method of investment at all.

 Why shouldn’t you trade with your normal broker?
 For starters, you’re giving up key competitive advantages.
 It takes away many of the perks that come from investing offshore in the first place.